Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 - Do not use RPV with proton pump inhibitors.

-- Rifampin and rifabutin significantly reduce RPV plasma concentrations; coadministration of rifampin and RPV is contraindicated.
-For patients who are concomitantly receiving rifabutin and RPV, the dose of RPV should be doubled to 50 mg once daily and taken with a meal.
+- All the rifamycins significantly reduce RPV plasma concentrations; coadministration of rifampin and oral RPV is contraindicated.
+For patients who are concomitantly receiving rifabutin and oral RPV, the dose of RPV should be doubled to 50 mg once daily and taken with a meal.
+Intramuscular (IM) RPV given with IM CAB is contraindicated with rifampin, rifabutin, and rifapentine.

-- In a cohort of adolescent patients, RPV exposure was two to three times greater when RPV was administered in combination with darunavir/ritonavir (DRV/r) than when RPV was administered alone.1
+- In a cohort of adolescent patients, RPV exposure was two to three times greater when RPV was administered in combination with darunavir/ritonavir (DRV/r) than when RPV was administered alone.2

 Major Toxicities

-- In studies of adults, 7.3% of patients who were treated with RPV showed a change in adrenal function characterized by an abnormal 250-microgram adrenocorticotropic hormone (ACTH) stimulation test (peak cortisol level <18.1 micrograms/dL).
-In a study of adolescents, six out of 30 patients (20%) developed this abnormality.2 The clinical significance of these results is unknown.
+In studies of adults, 7.3% of patients who were treated with RPV showed a change in adrenal function characterized by an abnormal 250-microgram (mcg) adrenocorticotropic hormone (ACTH) stimulation test (peak cortisol level <18.1 mcg/dL).
+In a study of adolescents, 6 out of 30 patients (20%) developed this abnormality.3 The clinical significance of these results is unknown.

 Resistance

-The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.
+The International Antiviral Society–USA (IAS–USA) maintains a list of updated HIV drug resistance mutations, and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.

 Transmitted drug resistance to second-generation non-nucleoside reverse transcriptase inhibitors (NNRTIs) may be present in infants and children who have recently received a diagnosis of HIV.